JasonWeinzierl/eslint-plugin-rxjs-x/README.md

 See [typescript-eslint's Getting Started](https://typescript-eslint.io/getting-started) for a full ESLint setup guide.

-Then use the `recommended` configuration in your `eslint.config.mjs`:
+Then use the `recommended` configuration in your `eslint.config.mjs` and enable typed linting:

 ```js
 // @ts-check